danieleperera/danieleperera/README.md

 ### Hi there 👋

+### I'm Daniele Perera

+- Currently working on Threat Intelligence/Hunting/OSINT
+- I'm very passionate about Blue Teaming, Threat Intelligence, OSINT, Harderning AD, Threat Prevention/detection and hunting
+- Volunteering as a member in the [R00tMi community](https://twitter.com/R00tMi) and core admin of [blueteamzone](https://twitter.com/blueteamzone/)
+- Actively contributing to the cybersecurity community

+For more in detail information visit my [Portfolio](https://danieleperera.github.io/)

 <!--
 **danieleperera/danieleperera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.